snowtrack/snowtrack-docs/docs/doc1.md

 ## Privacy

 Snowtrack Inc. does not collect data from this app.
 The application does not require an internet connection to run.
-However, it is recommended to enable the **Check automatically for updates** option during the welcome wizard or in the `Preferences` setting.
+However, it is recommended to enable the **Check automatically for updates** option during the welcome wizard or in the app preferences.

 ## How to contribute?

-The documentation is released under the open-source license [CC ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The documentation is open-source and available under the [CC ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 If you would like to contribute to this documentation, feel free to open an issue or pull-request on GitHub.
 Changes are automatically uploaded to [snowtrack.io/docs](https://www.snowtrack.io/docs) and are live within 10 minutes after approval of the pull-request.